NormanBenbrahim/btc-watcher/README.md

 # Requirements

-Python 3.7.3, see requirements.txt for package requirements
+Python 3.7.3 & Homebrew, see `requirements.txt` for package requirements

 # Setup